 SOCG 105: The Social World

-An introduction to the nature and scope of sociology, emphasizing the development and uses of basic concepts, theories, and methods of inquiry.
+An introduction to the discipline and scope of sociology, emphasizing the development and uses of basic concepts, theories, and methods of inquiry.
+We examine different institutions in society, such as the education system, occupations and work, the family, religion, and the state, as well as status inequalities such as gender, race, and sexualities.
 Emphasis varies by instructor.

 SOCG 155: Social Issues

 Sociological perspectives for analyzing social problems such as economic inequality, race relations, and crime.
 Emphasis varies by instructor.
 Back to top.

 This course investigates the nature of social inequality and social stratification in the United States.
 We will concentrate on how social class and the market economy affect inequality, but issues of race and gender are interwoven throughout the course.
 Students will gain an understanding of the current extent of inequality in various social institutions and organizations.
 By looking at the bases of inequality, students will also acquire an understanding of the differences between “popular” and sociological perspectives on economic, racial, and gender inequality, as well as on the role of the state in ameliorating and/or maintaining inequality.
 Perhaps most importantly, we will examine the possibilities for changing social inequality in the U.S. Back to top.